Can Your Small Business Afford the Average Cost of a Data Breach?

 A stack of $100 bills burning in a pyramid shape

-Now you might be thinking $3M sounds unrealistically high… until you realize that a data breach is a lot more than just “getting hacked.”
+A stack of $100 bills burning in a pyramid shapeNow, you might think nearly $5M sounds unrealistically high… until you realize that a data breach is more than just “getting hacked.”

-Separate studies from Hiscox and Nationwide, two large insurance providers suggested that the cost of a cyber attack averaged around $19,000, and $15-$25,000, respectively.
-That’s still scary but sounds a lot more reasonable.
+Separate studies from Hiscox and Nationwide, two large insurance providers, suggested that the cost of a cyber attack averaged around $8,300 and $15-$25,000, respectively.
+That’s still scary, but sounds a lot more reasonable.

 But it’s not the whole story.

-First, those figures are for a cyber attack only, which may or may not have caused a significant data breach, and don’t include things like server crashes or natural disasters.
+First, those figures are for a cyber attack only and not the real cost of a data breach.
+A cyber attack doesn’t always cause a significant data breach of sensitive information, and the figures exclude things like server crashes or natural disasters.

-Second, they’re based off cyber insurance claims, which often don’t cover the indirect expenses of a data breach like lost customers or even downtime.
+Second, they’re based on cyber insurance claims, which often don’t cover the indirect expenses of a data breach, like lost customers or even downtime.

 There are also a variety of other factors you must consider.
-First, breaches often go undetected for a significant period, especially if the data breach is caused by ransomware.
-This culprit of a security breach cost extends the data breach lifecycle by 49 days.
+First, breaches often go undetected for a significant period, about 258 days on average, to identify and contain a violation of any kind.
+IBM’s report states that when the breach lifecycle (the time to identify and contain a breach) exceeds 200 days, the breach has the highest average cost at $5.46 million.
 This extended detection and response time can lead to more extensive data loss and higher recovery costs.

 Moreover, the nature of the data involved can also drive up costs.
 Confidential information, customer data, and intellectual property are often targeted in these breaches, leading to substantial financial and reputational damage.
 Additionally, businesses might face penalties for compliance failures if they’re operating within highly regulated industries, further elevating data breach costs.